matusm/NMM2profile/README.md

 `--prf` : Output PRF format as defined by NPL.

-`--prEN` : Output PR format as defined by PTB with Engish key words.
+`--prEN` : Output PR format as defined by PTB with English key words.

 `--prDE` : Output PR format as defined by PTB with German key words.